John Sheridan (Babylon 5): Early life and career

 John Sheridan was born on Earth to an Earth Alliance diplomat.
 John Sheridan is a descendant of the famous American Civil War general Philip Sheridan.
 In the original broadcast of "And Now For a Word" Sheridan's middle name is given as David (his father's name, the name he eventually gives his son, and also the middle name of Jeffrey Sinclair).
 In later episodes, he is referred to as "John J. Sheridan".
 On the Babylon 5 season 2 DVD release of "And Now For a Word", Sheridan's name is corrected to "John J. Sheridan".
-As a young man he joined EarthForce, was married briefly to Elizabeth Lochley, and by 2245 had risen to the rank of lieutenant commander.
+As a young man he joined Earthforce, was married briefly to Elizabeth Lochley, and by 2245 had risen to the rank of lieutenant commander.

-In the TV-movie In the Beginning he was offered the first officer position aboard the EarthForce warship Prometheus.
+In the TV movie In the Beginning he was offered the first officer position aboard the Earthforce warship Prometheus, but declined the position due to its commanding officer's history of mishandling first contact situations and reputation as a loose cannon.
 The Prometheus later was the ship that precipitated the Earth-Minbari War when it fired on a Minbari warcruiser during Earth's disastrous first contact with that race.
 During the war Sheridan served as first officer aboard the "Hyperion-Class" warship EAS Lexington.
-When the ship's captain was killed in an ambush by the Minbari flagship Black Star, Sheridan took command of the Lexington.
+When the ship's captain was killed in an ambush by the Minbari flagship Black Star, Sheridan took command.
 With the Lexington crippled and unable to fight, Sheridan mined several nearby asteroids with nuclear weapons and lured the Black Star back towards his ship with a distress signal.
 He then detonated the nuclear mines, destroying the Black Star and giving Earth its only real victory in the war.
 The infuriated Minbari nicknamed Sheridan the "Starkiller."
-For his action Sheridan was awarded the EarthForce Silver Star and he became one of the few human heroes to survive the war.
+For his action Sheridan was awarded the Earthforce Silver Star and he became one of the few human heroes to survive the war.

-Following the war, Sheridan was promoted to the rank of Captain and given command of the EAS Agamemnon in the mid-2250s.
-The Agamemnon was one of the new "Omega-Class" destroyers which were much larger and more powerful than the older "Hyperion-Class" warships.
+Following the war, Sheridan was promoted to the rank of captain and given command of the EAS Agamemnon in the mid-2250s.
+The Agamemnon was one of the new "Omega-Class" destroyers which were much larger and more powerful than the older "Hyperion-Class".
 Sheridan spent the next few years leading the Agamemnon in exploratory and diplomatic missions.
 He was one of the candidates to command Babylon 5, but was rejected by the Minbari in favor of Jeffrey Sinclair.
-However, Earth Alliance President Santiago had kept him as his first choice in the event something happened to Sinclair.
-Also perhaps around that time, he remarried this time to Anna Sheridan, who had been a close friend of his sister Elizabeth Sheridan.
+However, Earth Alliance President Santiago kept him as his first choice in the event something happened to Sinclair.
+Also perhaps around that time, he remarried, this time to Anna Sheridan, who had been a close friend of his sister Elizabeth Sheridan.

-At some unknown point in his career, Sheridan played a major role in quelling the Mars Riots, something which proved to be a significant sore spot a number of years later between himself and the Mars Rebellion when he offered them independence in exchange for their assistance in overthrowing President Clark's regime.
+At some point in his career, Sheridan played a major role in quelling the Mars Riots, something which proved to be a significant sore spot a number of years later between him and the Mars Rebellion when he offered them independence in exchange for their assistance in overthrowing President Clark's regime.